ObsceneNameHere/SiriusXM-AutoPlay/README.md

 Auto plays music on page landing.
 (No longer needs manual tuning.)
-Clicks 'Keep listening' when prompted by inactivity box & refreshes page (if ever shown) Clicks 'Check it out' button when prompted; doing so does NOT redirect.
+Clicks 'Keep listening' when prompted by inactivity box & refreshes page (if ever shown) Clicks 'Check it out' button when prompted.

 Auto refreshes after 50 failed plays and has "Now Playing" checks to ensure it is always playing when connected.